 Program Manager of the NeuroNex Bioluminescent Technology Hub

-Justine joined BIBS in the Summer of 2017.
-To prepare for this role, she earned a PhD in Neuroscience and completed postdoctoral research in Ecology and Evolutionary Biology, both at Brown University.
-She also served Brown as the Training Grant Manager in the Office of Graduate and Postdoctoral Studies.
-Justine leads efforts to execute the innovation, dissemination, and education goals of this NeuroNex cooperative agreement with the National Science Foundation.
-She provides scientific direction and maintenance of the hub's website and database, coordinates the activities of program workshops, symposia, and emissaries, and develops curricula for education outreach activities at the elementary, high school, undergraduate, and graduate levels.
+Justine joined the Institute in the Summer of 2017.
+To prepare for this role, she earned a Ph.D. in neuroscience and completed postdoctoral research in ecology and evolutionary biology, both at Brown University.
+She also served Brown as the training grant manager in the Office of Graduate and Postdoctoral Studies.
+Justine leads efforts to execute the innovation, dissemination and education goals of the NeuroNex cooperative agreement with the National Science Foundation.
+She provides scientific direction and maintenance of the hub's website and database, coordinates the activities of program workshops, symposia and emissaries, and develops curricula for education outreach activities at the elementary, high school, undergraduate and graduate levels.

-Kathy Gerlach has served as the Institute Manager since 2010, after working as a financial coordinator in the Department of Neuroscience.
+Kathy Gerlach has served as the Institute manager since 2010, after working as a financial coordinator in the Department of Neuroscience.
 Kathy is responsible for financial management of the Institute, including grant, gift and endowment management.
-She also manages BIBS staff and handles all BIBS HR issues.
-Kathy also provides logistical support to faculty teams for submission of multi-departmental and multidisciplinary grant proposal submissions.
+She also manages Carney Institute staff and handles all HR issues.
+Kathy also provides logistical support to faculty teams for submission of multidepartmental and multidisciplinary grant proposal submissions.